Conservatory of Nice

+The Conservatoire Pierre Cochereau à rayonnement régional de Nice (C.R.R. de Nice) is a state-run regional music and dance conservatoire which serves Alpes-Maritimes, Nice in France.

+History

-The Conservatoire Pierre Cochereau à rayonnement régional de Nice (C.R.R. de Nice) is a state-run regional music and dance conservatoire which serves the French city of Nice (Alpes-Maritimes).
-It was founded by Adeline Ballet, a pianist, in 1916.
-It is named for its former director Pierre Cochereau, who served from 1962 to 1979.
+The conservatoire was founded by Adeline Ballet, a pianist, in 1916.
+It is named after its former director Pierre Cochereau, who served from 1962 to 1979.

-In the musical field, the conservatory provides instruction on stringed instruments (violin, viola, cello, contrabass), woodwinds (flute, oboe, bassoon, saxophone, clarinet), brass (horn, trumpet, trombone, tuba) as well as polyphonic instruments (piano, accordion, guitar, harp, organ, percussion).
+In the musical field, the conservatory provides instruction on string instruments (violin, viola, cello, contrabass), woodwinds (flute, oboe, bassoon, saxophone, clarinet), brass (horn, trumpet, trombone, tuba) as well as polyphonic instruments (piano, accordion, guitar, harp, organ, percussion).
 Singing, writing and musical composition classes, as well as early music lessons are also provided.
 The ballet and contemporary sections within the dance programme of the conservatory; and the dramatic arts are approached by interpretation, vocal work and improvisation workshops.

 The current director of the conservatoire is Thierry Muller, who has served since February 2016.